AdobeDocs/commerce-frontend-core/src/pages/guide/css/preprocess.md

 <InlineAlert variant="info" slots="text"/>

-Since Magento 2.3.3, `oyegorge/less.php` has been replaced by `wikimedia/less.php`
+Since Adobe Commerce and Magento Open Source 2.3.3, `oyegorge/less.php` has been replaced by `wikimedia/less.php`

 Errors are caught as exceptions and written to the system log (by default it is `var/log/system.log`) and displayed on the screen.
 For each error, the following information is written: